black-arts-on-paas/deploy-k8s-knative-istio/README.md

 ## Note
-- More Platforms like a Azure or AWS to soon.
+- Platforms like a Azure or AWS to soon.
 * Windows Environment to soon.